MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-redhat-create-upload-vhd.md

    This ensures that all console messages are sent to the first serial port, which can assist Azure support with debugging issues.
 This configuration also turns off the new RHEL 7 naming conventions for NICs.

-   Graphical and quiet boot are not useful in a cloud environment where we want all the logs to be sent to the serial port.
+   Graphical and quiet boot aren't useful in a cloud environment where we want all the logs to be sent to the serial port.
 You can leave the `crashkernel` option configured if desired.
-Note that this parameter reduces the amount of available memory in the virtual machine by 128 MB or more, which might be problematic on smaller virtual machine sizes.
+Note that this parameter reduces the amount of available memory in the VM by 128 MB or more, which might be problematic on smaller VM sizes.
 We recommend that you remove the following parameters:

     ```sh
     rhgb quiet crashkernel=auto
     ```

-1. After you are done editing `/etc/default/grub`, run the following command to rebuild the grub configuration:
+1. After you're done editing `/etc/default/grub`, run the following command to rebuild the grub configuration:

     ```bash
     sudo grub2-mkconfig -o /boot/grub2/grub.cfg